jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 method is cached when the method returns, before returning the decision to the caller.

-Spring Boot for VMware GemFire auto-configures
+[spring-boot-gemfire-name] auto-configures
-VMware GemFire as the caching provider when
-VMware GemFire is declared on the application classpath and when no other caching provider (such as Redis) has been configured.
+[vmware-gemfire-name] as the caching provider when [vmware-gemfire-name] is declared on the application classpath and when no other caching provider (such as Redis) has been configured.

-If Spring Boot for VMware GemFire detects that another cache provider has already been configured, then VMware GemFire will not function as the caching provider for the application.
-This lets you configure another store, such as Redis, as the caching provider and perhaps use VMware GemFire as your application’s persistent store.
+If [spring-boot-gemfire-name] detects that another cache provider has already been configured, then [vmware-gemfire-name] will not function as the caching provider for the application.
+This lets you configure another store, such as Redis, as the caching provider and perhaps use [vmware-gemfire-name] as your application’s persistent store.

 The only other requirement to enable caching in a Spring Boot